The outbreak of measles

 But not only is the science-based approach not working, it's making opponents of vaccines even stauncher in their opposition.

 That's what research from Brendan Nyhan and Jason Reifler shows.
-According to the study,
+According to the study, a facts-based approach can make people hold those beliefs even more strongly.

 Why is that?
 According to researchers, it's about self-preservation.